 Further east along the Ottawa River Pathway you will happen upon Mill Street Brew Pub located in an old grist mill built in 1842.
 On the east side of the building, looking out across the river, you will see a timber slide.
 This is where the aforementioned cribs would float down to avoid the Chaudière Falls.
 In 1972 the V shaped slide visible from this spot replaced the wider square shaped slide that originally accomodated the width of the cribs.
 More on the history of the slide can be found here.

 Ride under the Portage Bridge and follow the paths that circle up and onto the bridge.
 Take the segregated bike lane across the bridge to the Gatineau side of the river, then turn down to the right along the Voyageurs Pathway that runs along the waters edge.

-Along this pathway you will happen upon this interpretive panel describing the history of this shoreline, including the period when the lumber trade was dominant.
+Along this pathway you will happen upon this interpretive panel describing the history of this shoreline, providing context to when the lumber trade was dominant.

 A short distance further along the path you will find this vertical display celebrating log drivers whose job was to break up piles of logs to avoid log jams.

 Continue along the Voyageurs Pathway under the Alexandra Bridge into Jacques Cartier Park.
-A short distance into the park you will find a display of three interpretive panels just off the pathway, one of which hi-lites the story of Big Joe Mufferaw, a legendary lumberman from the era of the timber trade.
+A short distance into the park you will find a display of three interpretive panels, one of which hi-lites the story of Big Joe Mufferaw, a legendary lumberman from the era of the timber trade.